SerhiiShapoval/clearSolutions/README.md

   2.Create data base, change credential in the configuration file(url,user,pasword)

-    2.1 Or use docker enter command in terminal - docker compose up.
+  2.1 Or use docker enter command in terminal:

+    - docker compose up.

 Api requests: